humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-08-09-introduction-to-the-page-visibility-api.md

 Note that this code will indicate that the page is not hidden in unsupporting browsers, which is the intentional behavior of the API for backwards compatibility.

 To be notified when the page changes from visible to hidden or hidden to visible, you can listen for the visibilitychange event.
-In Internet Explorer, this event is called `msvisibilitychange` and in Chrome it&#8217;s called `webkitvisibilitychange`.
+In Internet Explorer, this event is called `msvisibilitychange` and in Chrome it's called `webkitvisibilitychange`.
 In order to work in both browsers, you need to assign the same event handler to each event, as in this example:

     function handleVisibilityChange(){
         var output = document.getElementById("output"),